Learn

 You don't need to do the math yourself.
 Several tools help you estimate or track impermanent loss:

-The most important number isn't the impermanent loss alone; it's net return: fees earned minus impermanent loss.
+The main number isn't the impermanent loss alone; it's net return: fees earned minus impermanent loss.
 A position with 8% impermanent loss but 12% in fees earned is still profitable.
 A position with 3% IL but 1% in fees is not.

 You can't eliminate impermanent loss if you're providing liquidity to a standard AMM pool, but you can reduce it: